sigasi/sigasi_insights/content/tech/preview.md

 **Note that you may run into the error dialog below, when you restart Sigasi Studio after the update** because the JRE has changed.
 If you close the dialog, and restart Sigasi Studio manually, everything should work as expected.
 {{< figure src="/img/releasenotes/4.10/jre_update_error.png" title="Expected error after update.
 Restart will solve the issue" width="200">}}

+We also plan to remove the legacy ALINT implementation in Sigasi Studio in the next release (4.12).
+We assume everybody has updated to the newer ALINT-PRO by now.

 # Update or install?

 You can download the stand-alone version of the latest preview from: